Reviewing Resident Engagement

 Tenant Led Scrutiny Panel – Cornwall Housing customers on the Scrutiny Panel take an independent look at our services/performances.
 We hold awareness sessions for anyone wanting to join the Scrutiny Panel.

 Complaints Appeals Panel – Tenants on the Panel receive training to enable them to be an adjudicator for stage 2 complaints, with support from Cornwall Housing officers.
 The Panel meet together twice a year to go through all complaints received by Cornwall Housing and any policy changes - Learn more about the Appeals Panel.

 Tenants’ Forum – Since January 2015 all Cornwall Housing tenants have been represented by a single tenant’s forum.
-The Tenants’ Forum meets monthly in Bodmin to discuss housing policies, monitor services and keep up to date with the wider housing review.
+The Tenants’ Forum meet every 6 weeks in Bodmin or online, to discuss housing policies, monitor services and keep up to date with the wider housing review.

-If you would like to find out more about getting involved, please call the Engagement Team on 0300 1234 161.
+If you would like to find out more about getting involved, please call the Engagement Team on 0300 1234 161 or email email@example.com.

 - About your tenancy